 You may find that your business flourishes in particular parts of the world.
 For example, a company selling snow boots probably sells more inventory to people who live on high mountains than people who live on sunny beaches.
 Performance data in your Google Ads account can help you identify those geographic areas, so you can decide where to focus more of your advertising efforts and budget.

 In this article, you’ll learn about three types of reports in Google Ads that can help you understand how your ads are doing in different locations.

 Geographic and user locations reports

-If you’ve already applied your location targeting settings and your campaigns have been running for a while, you can track performance by location in the Settings tab, under the Locations section.
+If you’ve already applied your location targeting settings and your campaigns have been running for awhile, you can track performance by location in the “Locations” page.

 You can view data from two different types of location reports:

-- What triggered your ad (geographic): Shows your customers' physical locations, or locations that they showed interest in.
+- Geographic: Shows your potential customers' physical locations, or locations that they had shown interest in.

-- Where your users were (user locations): Shows only your customers' physical locations, regardless of any locations they may have shown interest in.
+- User locations: Shows only your potential customers' physical locations, regardless of any locations they may have shown interest in.

 Find out more about how we determine geographic location when showing your ads and how to view your location reports.